 Grilled meat is often incorrectly labeled as BBQ or barbecue.
 It’s where meat or other foods are cooked fast and hot over coals, wood or other fuel.

 - Anything charred or blackened

-Grilled food should be eaten in small amounts in pregnancy, or avoided altogether, particularly in the third trimester.
+You may want to consider only eating small amounts of grilled meat in pregnancy, or avoid it altogether, particularly in the third trimester.

 This is due to the chemical reactions that take place during flame-grilling, when fat and drippings hit the heat source, creating ‘flare-ups’.
 This reaction produces Polycyclic Aromatic Hydrocarbons (PAHs) (source: PubMed).

 PAHs have been widely studied and are likely carcinogenic, depending on the amount ingested (source: ATSDR).

 A significant study was published in the Journal ‘Nutrition’ in 2012.
 Scientists in Poland found a link between eating grilled meat in the third trimester and low birth weight, shorter babies and a smaller head circumference of newborns (source: PMC)

 In the study, researchers refer to “barbecued” food, but the cooking method they describe is what can be defined as grilled food.

 They described barbecue as “meat or its products are cooked over dry heat from open fire” and then refer to the subsequent reaction “when food is in direct contact with flame, pyrolysis of fats in the meat and smoke of hot charcoal generate great amounts of PAHs, that mostly accumulate in the outer surface of the barbecued meat.”